Tag Archives: Europe

 I mean, I don’t really need to go inside a museum here.

 Next stop: The Wiener Riesenrad, a giant ferris wheel at the western end of Prater Park.
-This is where Jesse and Celine had their first kiss.
+This is where Jesse and Celine shared their first kiss.

-I had to just walk all over the city because I feel that I’d be lost somehow if I use the tram.
-It was so worth it though because I get to feel the vibe of the city much more.
+I decided to walk all over the city because I felt like I might get lost if I used the tram.
+It was definitely worth it, though, because I got to experience the city’s vibe much more.

-In front of the magnificent St. Stephen’s Cathedral.
-The St. Stephen’s Cathedral is the mother church of the Roman Catholic Archdiocese of Vienna and is one of the most significant landmarks in Austria.
+In front of the magnificent St. Stephen’s Cathedral, which serves as the mother church of the Roman Catholic Archdiocese of Vienna and stands as one of the most significant landmarks in Austria.

 Albertina Palais Museum.

-This is where Jesse recites part of WH Auden’s As I Walked Out One Evening – “O let not Time deceive you, You cannot conquer Time” to Celine at the balcony of the museum.
+This is where Jesse recites part of W.H.
+Auden’s ‘As I Walked Out One Evening’ to Celine on the balcony of the museum: ‘O let not Time deceive you, You cannot conquer Time.

 Ugh.
-I was so kilig remembering the scene of this location!
+I felt so kilig remembering the scene at this location!

-It’s getting late by this point and I’m getting kind of tired and had to wait in line for me to get in so I opted to just get this little selfie right here.
+By this point, it was getting late, and I was getting kind of tired.
+Since there was a line to get in, I decided to just take this quick selfie.
 This is where that iconic telephone game happened!
-I wanted to do that if only I have someone with me then.
+I wanted to try it if only I had someone with me.
 Haha!

-My last stop was at this 15th century Gothic church of Maria am Gestade, Salvatorgasse 12.
-(Mary on the Strand Church)
+My final stop was at the 15th-century Gothic church of Maria am Gestade, located at Salvatorgasse 12.

-I don’t pray a lot but I actually prayed here.
-There’s just something about this church, being alone at the time that I was able to really connect.
+I don’t pray often, but I found myself praying here.
+There’s just something about this church, being alone at the time, that allowed me to truly connect.

-It wasn’t a complete Before Sunrise tour but I figured that I may have to come visit next time because a day tour here isn’t enough to really savor what the city has to offer.
+While it wasn’t a complete Before Sunrise tour, I realized that I may have to return next time.
+A day tour here isn’t enough to fully savor what the city has to offer.

-So for the record, this was the shortest stay in any country that I’ve been to.
+So, for the record, this was the shortest stay I’ve ever had in any country.
 I cannot wait to visit again!

 Euro Vacay Day 4-6: Praha In My Mind.